U. S. Mission Trail / The Mission Trail Today - The Spanish Missions in California

 Personal Observations

 We visited Santa Ysabel Asistencia on January 24, 2004.
 It had been raining off and on all day, usually as we drove between the missions.
-While not one of the major missions, Mission Ysabel was a rewarding stop as part of the total mission experience.
+While not one of the major missions, Asistencia Ysabel was a rewarding stop as part of the total mission experience.

 Photo-Art